brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-18-measurements.md

 I started out thinking I would build a 200 x 200 x 30 mm box.

-One of my main sources of inspiration for measurements and constuction is the [Hexagonal Nanoleaf - Hexaleaf][hexaleaf] project on Thingiverse:
+One of my main sources of inspiration for measurements and construction is the [Hexagonal Nanoleaf - Hexaleaf][hexaleaf] project on Thingiverse:

 ![Hexaleafs]({{ site.baseurl }}/assets/images/hexaleafs.png)